djspears/PaloAlto/Azure-1FW-4-existing-environment/README.md

 -VNET - with subnets
 -Storage Account for the firewall VHD

-It has the follwing following features and requirements:
+It has the follwing following features:

 FEATURES:
 - The firewall deploys with 4 interfaces.
 1 MGMT and 3 data plane into an existing environment.
 - Static IP addresses assignment is used for the firewall interfaces.
-- This template allows the Firewall to be integrated with a preexisting Microsoft Load Balancer, Backend Pools, and Avaiablility Set.

 The following Storage Account types are supported: